Volunteer With Us!

 Read on for brief descriptions of the some of the volunteer opportunities available.
 Don’t see something that matches your interests?
 The following list is not exhaustive – We have lots of jobs, big and small, for all abilities.
 Please feel free to get connected!

-Commitment: Our hope is that hike leaders will commit to at least one hike per month, in all four seasons if possible.
+Key Responsibilities: Our hope is that hike leaders will commit to at least one hike per month, in all four seasons if possible.
 We recognize that life happens and schedules/travel may preclude this.
 We still welcome whatever you can contribute.

 - Knowledge of safe hiking practices